Runware/sdk-python/README.md

 To inference Video Generation Models in the Runware SDK, you can use a class `IVideoInference`.
 Almost every video model support its own providerSettings: `IMinimaxProviderSettings`, `IBytedanceProviderSettings`, `IGoogleProviderSettings`, `IKlingAIProviderSettings`.
 More examples can be found in examples/video.

-Here's the example of i2v Veo3:
+Here's an example of an image-to-video (i2v) task using Google's Veo3:

 ```python
 import asyncio